Senate confirms Rahm Emanuel and others to ambassador posts - KRDO

 Julissa Reynoso Pantaleón, who most recently served as first lady Jill Biden’s chief of staff in the East Wing, was confirmed as the ambassador to Spain.

-The Senate also confirmed a handful of judicial nominees, including Mary Katherine Dimke to be US District Judge for the Eastern District of Washington; Gabriel P. Sanchez to be US Circuit Judge for the Ninth Circuit; and Holly A. Thomas as the US Circuit Judge for the Ninth Circuit, becoming only the second Black woman to serve on the Ninth Circuit and the first Black woman from California.
+The Senate also confirmed Mary Katherine Dimke to be US District Judge for the Eastern District of Washington.
+Gabriel P. Sanchez, a nominee to be US Circuit Judge for the Ninth Circuit, and Holly A. Thomas, a nominee to be a US Circuit Judge for the Ninth Circuit, had their nominations advanced.

 The-CNN-Wire

-Note: CORRECTION: An earlier version of this story incorrectly reported the status of Gabriel Sanchez’ and Holly Thomas’ nominations.
-They have not yet been voted on.